The Nation’s First Hemp Seed Bank Will Be in New York

 A vital part of creating a thorough picture of any crop is research institutions.
 Industrial hemp, not having been federally legal, had only scattered, minor ones — labs with special exemptions, that kind of thing.
 This week, New York Sen. Chuck Schumer announced $500,000 in federal funding for a major hemp research facility: the country's first hemp seed bank.

 Seed banks are a vital part of modern agriculture.
 They are, at their core, repositories of as many of the different varieties and strains of plants as can be found — libraries, of sorts.
 But they're not mere hoarder stashes.
 Seed banks are essential resources for research.
-Without a properly stored and annotated selection of seeds, breeding becomes unpredictable and random.
+Without a properly stored and annotated selection of hemp seeds, breeding becomes unpredictable and random.
 If a farmer or lab wants to create a plant with specific abilities (say, drought resistance, or tolerance of salty soil, or extra-large leaves), seed banks provide the raw material, with data explaining the origins and specifics of each seed.

 Industrial hemp is fairly easy to grow, but in large part, it hasn't been grown in large enough quantities in the U.S. for farmers to know all that much about it.
 How does it react to certain pests?
 Certain pesticides?
 How does it grow with other crops?